IJSComplexMatter/cddm/doc/quickstart.rst

    >>> i, j = 4, 8
    >>> np.savetxt("data_{}_{}.txt".format(i,j), log_data[i,j])

 Now you can use your favorite tool for data analysis and fitting.
 But, most probably you will want to do some k-averaging.
-This will be covered later on, so keep reading ...
+This will be covered in :ref:`k_averaging`, so keep reading ...

 Multitau analysis
 +++++++++++++++++